-Cash and short-term investments with maturities of three months or less are considered to be cash and cash equivalents.
+Cash and cash equivalents are considered to be cash and short-term investments with maturities of three months or less.
 They consist of cash and investments with the State Board of Administration Investment Pool.
 Investments are reported at fair value.